Malavika1506/mtl-disparate/README.md

 Data organisation:

-Please download the data folder from the .zip file in the mail and replace it with this data folder.

-- Foldername: data/meta_domain_evi -- has each domain/task specific train,dev and test dataframes. (claim+evidence+meta)
+- Due to confidentiality issues, the data is not included here.
+But it can be found at: https://competitions.codalab.org/competitions/21163#learn_the_details

 - preproc/data_reader.py tests if the data readers work.
+But this works only on our preprocessed data which will be provided on request.
+- The folder /explore has the python scripts used for the data exploratory works.

 Steps to run:

-- main.py trains models
+- Run main.py

+This folder consists of the code to run the best performing model variant: claim+evidence+meta
-PS: This is the one with the best scores out of all 6 variants: claim_only, claim+evidence and claim+evidence_ranked and claim_only+meta, claim+evidence+meta and claim+evidence_ranked+meta
+PS: There are totally 6 variants: claim_only, claim+evidence and claim+evidence_ranked and claim_only+meta, claim+evidence+meta and claim+evidence_ranked+meta

-Note: Still in progress
+Results:

+- The domain-wise F1 Macro and Micro scores for all 6 variants can be found in scores.xlsx